 Evaluations year after year have consistently spoken of the benefits that students feel they have gained from being a part of SMILE.

-Comments from the current Year 10 and Year 11 about SMILE include:
+Comments from Year 10 and Year 11 students about SMILE...

 - “we get a sense of achievement from helping someone”